arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ![`ggplot code follows a general template: the ggplot function with data = some_data_frame in its parentheses; a plus sign; some geom_function with mapping = aes function inside its parentheses; and inside the aes function parentheses are some aesthetic mappings.
 This general template is constant.
 The data frame, chosen geom_function, and the mappings vary depending on the situation.`](media/ggplot_template.png)<!-- style = "max-width:400px;" -->

-What do we mean by "tidy" data frame?

 A data set can take on a lot of different shapes with different styles of organizing data.
 The one method or shape that is best suited for data analysis is known as "tidy".

 ![Table with rows and columns.
 The data is not visible, although headers are, and include mrn, gender, `test_id`, and result.
 In each row and column, an arrow spans the entire row or entire column.](media/tidy_data.png)<!-- style = "max-width: 400px;" -->

-A data set is tidy if:

-* Each variable is in its own column
-* Each observation is in its own row, and
+We won't cover "tidy" data in detail in this module.
+It's sufficient at this point to know that tidy data is in a rectangular shape with rows and columns, and:

+* Columns each measure just one thing (so, no "doubling up" with first and last name or race and gender) and
+* Rows each constitute a single observation (like a single patient, or a single vial, or a single city block)
-* Each value is in its own cell.
+* Each value is in its own cell (again, no doubling up values or merging of cells)

+The sample data we're going to work with in this module, the `covid_testing` data is already "tidy".
+So our first step is easy: we are going to choose the `covid_testing` data frame and put that as our tidy data frame.

 ### Template, Step 2